Theodor Meron

-Theodor Meron, CMG (born 28 April 1930) is an Israeli-American judge.
+Theodor Meron, CMG (born 28 April 1930) is an American lawyer and judge.
 He served as a judge of the International Criminal Tribunal for the former Yugoslavia (ICTY), International Criminal Tribunal for Rwanda (ICTR), and the International Residual Mechanism for Criminal Tribunals (Mechanism).
-He served as President of the ICTY four times (2002-2005 and 2011–15) and inaugural President of the Mechanism for three terms (2012–19).
+He served as President of the ICTY four times (2002–2005 and 2011–2015) and inaugural President of the Mechanism for three terms (2012–2019).